kristinemlarson/gnssrefl/README.md

 units changed to reflector height.
 In a nutshell, that is what this code does.
 It figures out the rising and setting satellite arcs in all the azimuth regions you have said are acceptable.
 It does a simple analysis (removes the polynomial, changes units) and uses a periodogram to look at the frequency content of the data.
-You only want to report
+You only want to report RH when you think the peak on the periodogram is significant.
+There are many ways to do this - we only use two quality control metrics:

+* is the peak larger than a user-defined value  (amplitude of the dominant peak in your periodogram)

+* is the peak divided by a "noise" metric larger than a user-defined value.
+The code calls this the peak2noise.

 <p align=center>
 <img src="https://github.com/kristinemlarson/gnssrefl/blob/master/tests/for_the_web.png" width="600"/>
 </p>

-GNSS-IR only works with low elevation angle data; generally the range from 5 to 30 degrees is useable though the sensitivity on elevation angle also depends on the kind of surface.
-This code finds the rising and setting satellite arcs and estimates RH for each satellite arc.
-Each satellite arc is associated with a specific time period (usually about 30 minutes) and a direction (azimuth) on the surface of the Earth.
-How many satellite arcs you can use for environmental sensing depends on how reflection-friendly your site is.
+A couple common sense issues: one is that since you define the noise region, if you make it really large, that will artificially make the peak2noise ratio larger.
+I have generally used a region of 6-8 meters for this calculation.
+So in the figure above the region was for 0-6 meters.
+The amplitude can be tricky because some receivers report low SNR values, which then leads to lower amplitudes.
+The default amplitude values are for the most commonly used signals in GNSS-IR (L1, L2C, L5, Glonass, Galileo, Beidou).
+The L2P data used by geodesists are generally not useable for reasons to be discussed later.

+Even though we analyze the data as a function of sine of elevation angle, each satellite arc is associated with a specific time period.
+The code keeps track of that and reports it in the final answers.
+It also keeps track of the average azimuth for each rising and setting satellite arc that passes quality control tests.

-What do these satellite arc reflection zones look like?
+What do these satellite reflection zones look like?
 Below are photographs and [reflection zone maps](https://gnss-reflections.org/rzones) for two standard GNSS-IR sites, one in the northern hemisphere and one in the southern hemisphere.